Cardinal Pole Catholic School

+Cardinal Pole Catholic School is a mixed converter academy, located in the Homerton area of the London Borough of Hackney, United Kingdom.

+History

-Cardinal Pole Catholic School is a mixed, voluntary aided secondary school located in the Homerton area of the London Borough of Hackney, United Kingdom.
-Following the 'Building Schools for the Future' programme, all pupils (years 7-13) are housed in the same building on Morning Lane.
+Since the 'Building Schools for the Future' programme, all pupils (years 7-13) have been housed in the same building on Morning Lane.

+Before then, the school had two sites.
+The lower school, in Victoria Park Road, was originally the French Hospital (La Providence), a hospital serving French Protestants, which opened in 1865.
+The building is now the home of the Mossbourne Victoria Park Academy.

+The upper school, in Kenworthy Road, was closed in 2011 and demolished, before Ickburgh School was built on the site.

+In 2024, Cardinal Pole became a converter academy, having previously been a voluntary aided secondary school.
+It forms part of the Lux Mundi Catholic Academy Trust.

 It is named after Cardinal Reginald Pole, the last Roman Catholic Archbishop of Canterbury.

 Religion

-Cardinal Pole is a Roman Catholic school although it admits non-Catholic pupils.
-A religious assembly attended by staff and pupils is held five times a week.
-On occasion, Masses replace general assembly.
+Cardinal Pole is a Roman Catholic school, although it admits non-Catholic pupils.
+A religious assembly attended by staff and pupils is held once a week for each year group.
+On occasion, masses are held.
 Every pupil is required to take Religious Education at GCSE level, in keeping with the school's religious ethos.
 A non-examination Religious Education Programme is also followed by all sixth-form students.